-These types of projects are either one-off, short term projects, ongoing programs linked to the achievement of a strategy or a request to change the level of service.
+These types of projects are either one-off, short term projects, ongoing programs linked to the achievement of a strategy or a request to change the level of service or.
 The request to change the level of service will also impact future budgets.

 These projects are to be funded by Council's rates income and therefore affect the level of rates increase being considered.
-Council has adopted an average rate increase of 2.8% plus an additional \$10 per assessment to deal with the waste levy and the Budget proposes to fund a net amount of \$875k of operating projects.
+The Council is considering a rate increase of 2.8 % plus estimated growth of 0.75% and the draft Budget proposes to fund a net amount of \$875k of operating projects.

-Importantly these programs and initiatives, which total \$875k for 2019-20 have been provided for, whilst still meeting the targets for both operating and capital expenditure as set out within the Long Term Financial Plan.
+Further review of these projects will occur between now and June 2019, including consideration of feedback from this consultation process.
+Importantly these programs and initiatives, which total \$875k for 2019-20 have been provided for whilst still meeting the targets for both operating and capital expenditure as set out within the Long Term Financial Plan.

 Project Name Project Description 2019-20 Intended 2020-21 Intended 2021-22 Goal 1: People and business prosper Wellbeing Measures Undertake community wellbeing and resilience initiatives and investigate and implement wellbeing measures.
 0 0 20,000 Regional Health Planning Undertake regional public health planning, monitoring and reporting.
-20,000 20,500 26,000 Disability Planning Develop a Disability Inclusion Action Plan as required by new legislation (year 1) and Resource Support for Inclusion strategies (year 2 and beyond).
-35,000 35,900 36,800 Disability Planning materials Materials and costs associated with the development of initiatives and measures relating to wellbeing and resilience.
+20,000 20,500 26,000 Disability Planning Develop a Disability Inclusion Action Plan as required by new legislation (year 1) and resource support for inclusion strategies (year 2 and beyond).
+35,000 35,900 36,800 Community Wellbeing & Resilience - Materials Materials and costs associated with the development of initiatives and measures relating to wellbeing and resilience.
 10,000 10,000 10,000 Reconciliation Action Plan To increase existing funding for Aboriginal cultural recognition from \$5,000 per year to \$10,000 from 2020-21 onwards.
-0 0 5,000 Goal 2: Activities a and opportunities to connect Aboriginal Cultural Centre support Support for an Aboriginal Cultural Centre in the Adelaide Hills (funding may recognise lost rental income through provision of space).
+0 0 5,000 Goal 2: Activities a nd opportunities to connect Aboriginal Cultural Centre support Support for an Aboriginal Cultural Centre in the Adelaide Hills (funding may recognise lost rental income through provision of space).
 This has been earmarked in the Arts & Heritage Hub Business Development Framework.
 0 10,000 10,000 Public Art Acquisition Increase the level of community and public art adding value to cultural and place making strategies.
 Reflects outcomes of community consultation in this area.
 2,500 2,500 15,000 Arts and Heritage Hub - Operating Establish and operate an Arts and Heritage Hub at the Old Woollen Mill, Lobethal.
 199,000 208,000 159,000